 Photo Courtesy of ACE Adventure Resort

 The mountains of Appalachia may define the landscape of the state of West Virginia, but it’s the state’s whitewater that bring adventurists, thrill-seekers, and families from all over the nation to the Mountain State.
 During the summer months, hikers can often spot rafts bobbing down the rapids and hear the squeals of excited youth over the roar of the water.
-Children as young as six are welcome on some of the more mellow class I-III trips with River Riders on the Shenandoah and with Adventures on the Gorge or ACE Adventure Resort on the Upper New River.
+Children as young as 6 are welcome on some of the more mellow class I-III trips with River Riders on the Shenandoah and with Adventures on the Gorge or ACE Adventure Resort on the Upper New River.
 Families with teens make memories that will last a lifetime on the more thrilling class III-IV rapids of the Lower New River.

 Thanks to Heather Erquiaga who researched and wrote the first version of this blog article.

 All photos by Melissa Moore unless otherwise credited.

-Disclosure: The author and her children traveled to Morgantown, Charleston, the New River Gorge, Pocahontas County and Harper’s Ferry as part of a press trip.
+Disclosure: The author and her children traveled to Morgantown, Charleston, the New River Gorge, Pocahontas County and Harper’s Ferry as part of a press trip with West Virginia Tourism.
 All opinions are her own.